philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/css.md

     ...
 ```

-CSS has selectors.
+## CSS Syntax
+A CSS rule-set consists of a selector and a declaration block.
 Selectors are the names given to styles in internal and external style sheets.
 A value is given to the property following a colon.
 Semi-colons are used to separate the properties.

 ```CSS
 body {